Design Educator Typography Intensive

 The second Design Educator Typography Intensive (DETI) was a two-day online program focused on Branding & Typography.
 It brought together typography educators who shared their teaching methods, classroom approaches, and practical strategies.
 The sessions offered valuable insight for teachers, designers, and students interested in how typography is taught and practiced today.
 The program included four keynote presentations and four instructional modules, each composed of a main talk and a classroom session.

-DETI Keynote 1/4: The Voice of Typography and Letterforms Leads the Brand Narrative
+Keynote: The Voice of Typography and Letterforms Leads the Brand Narrative

 Louise Fili

+In the first session of this DETI series, Louise Fili presents her extensive body of work, followed by a short Q&A that offers a deeper insight into her design philosophy, creative process, and perspective on what defines successful design practices.
 Louise Fili is a renowned creative director, graphic designer, type designer, and author.
 Formerly senior designer for Herb Lubalin, she was art director of Pantheon Books from 1978 to 1989, where she designed close to 2,000 book jackets.
 Fili has taught and lectured extensively, and her work is in the permanent collections of the Library of Congress, the Cooper Hewitt Museum, and the Bibliothèque Nationale.

-DETI Keynote 2/4: The Dimensional Brand
+Keynote: The Dimensional Brand

 Vanessa Eckstein